huanlin/SourceGrid/README.md

 ## Note of this Fork

-This fork is created by Michael Tsai to support the recent .NET versions.

-> 此 fork 是由 Michael Tsai 創建，目的是持續跟進支援當前主流版本的 .NET。
+This repository was a fork based on [siemens/sourcegrid](https://github.com/siemens/sourcegrid).
+Then, it is detached from the original repository on June 2025.

 ### Preconditions